AltGr/opam-wiki/Quick_Install.md

 #### Getting the Sources

 Sources of the latest stable version of OPAM are available on [Github](https://github.com/ocaml/opam/releases).
-You can aslo download the full archives, including OPAM dependencies:
+You can also download the full archives, including OPAM dependencies:

 * [1.1.0](http://www.ocamlpro.com/pub/opam-full-1.1.0.tar.gz) MD5 (opam-full-1.1.0.tar.gz) = d6e2f56b10c0be73b5677963e6659d24